abissell/log3r/README.md

 log3r
 =====

-Java utilities for garbage minimized, multi-threaded logging using char[] arrays
+Pronounced "log-three-r" (as in "Reduce, Reuse, Recycle"), Java utilities for garbage minimized, multi-threaded logging using char[] arrays